urbaman/HomeLab/Kubernetes/Database/Mysql/readme.md

 kubectl port-forward -n mysql service/mysql-primary :3306
 ```

-You can also use the service dns inside the cluster: mysql.mysql-primary.svc.cluster.local
+You can also use the service dns inside the cluster: mysql-primary.mysql.svc.cluster.local

 ## Proxysql for read/write split